kammitama5/kammitama5.github.io/_posts/2017-5-5-Friday-May-5th.md

 ![p_011](/images/p_011.png)

-## Things I had to deal with that I didn't have to in the JS version :
+## Things I had to deal with that I didn't have to in the JS version:

 ## Pointers
  ![pointers](/images/pointers.png)